Iris Zaki

 Zaki completed her PhD at Royal Holloway, University of London.
 She wrote her doctoral dissertation on whether it was possible to film a conversation without creating the feel of an interview.
 She calls the technique "The Abandoned Camera".
 While filming Unsettling Zaki says, "It took a long time for people to calm down and feel comfortable with my presence".

+Zaki's is the granddaughter to Jewish Egyptian singer Souad Zaki and Muslim Egyptian qanun player Mohammed Elakkad.
+Her father Moshe Zaki is a psychologist in Haifa and her brother Uri Zaki is a political activist and former representative of B'Tselem in Washington.